Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Call 661-758-7271 and describe what happened.
 The trash can/bin will either be repaired or replaced depending on the situation.

-Call 661-758-7271 and notify that your trash/green waste can is missing.
+Call 661-758-7230 and notify the office that your trash/green waste can is missing.
 You will be charged a fee to replace it.

 A $40 per container fee that will be applied to replace containers.